TylerHan1226/Riff-Harbor/README.md

 * Create order history.
 * Delete their order history.

-### 4. Wish List
+### 4. Favorites
-* View all the items added to the wish list.
+* View all the items added to the favorites.
-* Ddd items to the wish list.
+* Add items to the favorites.
-* Update the wish list the user has created.
+* Update the favorite list the user has created.
-* Delete the wish list the user has created.
+* Delete the item on favorite list the user has created.

 ## Bonus Feature